joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ## Conclusion

-This whole experiment started out as a random idea that popped into my head: "What if neural networks can dream about video games?"
+This whole experiment started as a whim: "What if neural networks can dream about video games?"

-It was fun to make it a reality!
-Even though I mostly failed, I'm sure someone will solve this problem eventually.
+Even though the experiment mostly failed, it was fun to try!
+I'm sure someone will solve this problem eventually.

 As someone who loves retro video games, I've often considered buying ROM-ripping devices so I can legally emulate my old GameCube and Game Boy Advance games.